Reykjavik Keflavik Airport Guide

 In this guide we may refer to locations as "landside" and "airside".
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.

-Unlimited free WiFi is available at Keflavik Airport.
-Connect to the "Kefairport-FreeWifi" network, log in and start surfing.
-Additionally, internet kiosks are available airside and landside.
+Unlimited free WiFi is available at the airport.
+Connect to the “Kefairport-FreeWifi” network and log in to access.
+No registration required!

 If sleeping in Keflavik Airport does not appeal to you, there are hotels near the airport: